Ten things you can do today

 Whether it’s at home, at work, or in the woods, learning how to reduce human-bear conflicts can help prevent property damage, reduce the chance of an unpleasant encounter with a bear, and ensure that bears live long and happy lives.

-1. Donate to the Get Bear Smart Society.
+1. Donate to People and Carnivores.
 Your financial support allows us to update and improve our programs — including the best online bear smart resource on the planet, which helps keep bears and people safe all over the world.

 2. Clean up your act.
 The biggest killer of bears is not guns, it’s garbage.
 Manage your trash and other bear attractants — bird feeders, pet food, BBQs (drip pans/grease cans), fruit trees/berry bushes — securely out of reach of bears.
 Learn more.

 3. Get political.
 Actively encourage politicians and decision makers to implement bear-proof waste management systems and BearSmart bylaws in your community.
 Although individual action can help to decrease sources of conflict, nothing works better than a community-wide commitment to make the world safer for both bears and people.
 Get started on building a bear smart movement in your community.